orstavik/JoiComponents/book/chapter2/HowTo_attributeChangedCallback.md

 To change this now would cause confusion and bugs.
 But developers should not copy the principle of oldValue before newValue for custom element callbacks.
 The order should be newValue before oldValue.

-## TODO explain the pattern behind static get observedAttributes() ??
-how it can be used inside a functional mixin. how it can be overridden both statically and in each individual object.

 ## References
  * MDN on `attributeChangedCallback`